arshinekingsley/EE599-Project/README.md

 Project: Image Processing and Classification using Express, Multer, Jimp, P5 and ML5

-Description: An application to reneder your image with special effects, and classify the image.
+Description: An application to render your image with special effects, and classify the image.
 Team: Individual
 Members: Arshine Kingsley